Before new tests and treatments can be introduced they need to be tested thoroughly. This is so we can be sure that they work and that they are safe.

 - lenalidomide (Revlimid)

-- monoclonal antibodies such as siltuximab
+- monoclonal antibodies such as iltuximab

 Vaccine treatment for myeloma is very experimental, and is only available as part of a clinical trial.

-Targeted radiotherapy uses a radioactive cell that is attached to a biological therapy drug, called a monoclonal antibody.
+Targeted radiotherapy uses a radioactive cell that is attached to a targeted therapy drug, called a monoclonal antibody.
 The monoclonal antibody looks specifically for myeloma cells.
 It carries the radiation to the cancer cells.
 So they have a high dose of radiation and are killed but there are fewer side effects for the rest of the body.